jisoo920/jisoo.github.io/about.md

 ---

 <p class="message">
   Hey there!
-This page is all about me.
-Feel free to [contact to me](dm.jskang@kyonggi.ac.kr)!
+This page is all about me. <br> Feel free to contact to me!
 </p>

-JS Kang, resercher with Data Mining LAB., Kyonggi University.
+JS Kang, resercher with Data Mining LAB., Kyonggi University. dm.jskang@kyonggi.ac.kr

 * she is currently pursuing the master’s degree with the Department of Computer Science.
 * She received the B.S. degree from the Division of Computer Science and Engineering, Kyonggi University